-Figure 2: Composition of series-parallel graphs (SPGs).
+Figure 2.
+Composition of series-parallel graphs (SPGs).

-Theorem 3 (series-parallel graphs) When G is a SPG, it is possible to compute recursively a closed form expression of the optimal solution of MINENERGY(G, D), assuming $s{max} = +\infty$, in polynomial time O(|V|), where V is the set of tasks.
+Theorem 3 (series-parallel graphs)

+When G is an SPG, it is possible to compute recursively a closed form expression of the optimal solution of MINENERGY (G, D), assuming $s{\text{max}} = +\infty$, in polynomial time O(|V|), where V is the set of tasks.
-Proof.

 Let G be a series-parallel graph.
-The optimal solution to MINENERGY(G, D) is obtained with a call to SPG (G, D), and we prove its optimality recursively.
-Similarly to trees, the main idea is to peel the graph off, and to transform it until there remains only a single equivalent task which, if executed alone within a deadline D, would consume exactly the same amount of energy.
-The procedure cost is the procedure which reduces a tree to its equivalent task (see Algorithm 2).
+The optimal solution to MINENERGY (G, D) is obtained with a call to SPG(G, D), and we prove its optimality recursively.
+Similar to trees, the main idea is to peel the graph off, and to transform it until there remains only a single equivalent task that, if executed alone within a deadline D, would consume exactly the same amount of energy.
+The procedure cost is the procedure that reduces a tree to its equivalent task (Algorithm 2).

-The proof is done by induction on the number of compositions required to build the graph G, p.
+The proof is carried out by induction on the number of compositions required to build the graph G, p.
 If p = 0, G is an elementary SPG consisting in two tasks, the source T_0 and the sink T_1 .
 It is therefore a linear chain, and therefore equivalent to a single task whose cost is the sum of both costs, $w_0 + w_1$ (see Corollary 1 for linear chains).
 The procedure cost returns therefore the correct equivalent cost, and SPG returns the minimum energy consumption.

 Let us assume that the procedures return the correct equivalent cost and minimum energy consumption for any SPG consisting of i < p compositions.
-We consider a SPG G, with p compositions.
+We consider an SPG G with p compositions.
 By definition, G is a composition of two smaller-size SPGs, G_1 and G_2 , and both of these SPGs have strictly fewer than p compositions.
-We consider G'1 and G'2 , which are identical to G_1 and G_2 , except that the cost of their source and sink tasks are set to 0 (these costs are handled separately), and we can reduce both of these SPGs to an equivalent task, of respective costs w'1 and w'2 , by induction hypothesis.
-There are two cases:
+We consider G'1 and G'2 , which are identical to G_1